 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Lake Anna's trails.

 Weather and other issues may at times force suspension of guarded swimming.
-Refunds will not be made because of such issues.
 When guarded swimming is unavailable, guests may swim at the beach’s designated area but do so at their own risk.
 Swimming elsewhere in the park is not advised.
 Sun shelters are allowed on the grassy areas around the beach but not on the beach sand.
 Beach umbrellas are recommended for use there.
 Also, camping tents are not allowed in any day-use area.

 Annual parking passes are available through the Customer Service Center or park.
 Discount swim coupons and annual swimming passes are available at the park only.